ChasingFOX/RabbitApp/README.md

     sudo apt-get install apache2
     ```

-- To set rabbit.conf file to main conf
+- To set rabbit.conf file to main conf in '/etc/apache2/sites-available'

     ```
     sudo a2dissite 000-default